chittenden hall

 State Register of Historic Places

-Chittenden Hall, Michigan State University’s first dairy building, housed the department’s commercial dairy operation as well as providing academic and laboratory spaces.
-It was dedicated as part of the Michigan Agricultural College campus in 1901.
-The building remains an integral part of what has become the core of Michigan State University.
-It is one of a group of early buildings that constitutes the school’s original “laboratory row”.
-The two story masonry building with full basement of approximately 13,000 square feet is a fine example of a simple in form and detail, utilitarian, turn of the century academic building.
+Chittenden Hall, Michigan State University’s first dairy building, housed the department’s commercial dairy operation and provided academic and laboratory spaces.
+It was dedicated as a part of the Michigan Agricultural College campus in 1901.
+The building now remains as an integral part of what has become the core of Michigan State University; it is one of a selection of early buildings that constitute the school’s original “laboratory row”.
+The two-story masonry building with a full basement of approximately 13,000 square feet is a fine example of a simple in form-and-detail, utilitarian, turn-of-the-century academic building.

 HopkinsBurns Design Studio was asked by the University to rehabilitate the building as the new home for the Michigan State's Graduate College.
-The project involved restoring, replacing, and/or repairing interior surface treatments; exterior restoration including reconstruction of original dormers and window replacement; upgrading mechanical and electrical systems; and making modifications for accessibility, including the design of a new handicapped accessible plaza on the South side of the building to allow students to gather.
+The project involved restoring, replacing, and repairing interior surface treatments.
+Exterior restoration included reconstruction of original dormers; window replacement; upgrading mechanical and electrical systems; and making modifications for accessibility, including the design of a new handicapped accessible plaza on the South side of the building to allow students to gather.

 All work was performed to comply with the Secretary of the Interior’s Standards.